tederickson/bad-data-batch/README.md

 * util - DRY principal: these classes consolidate methods used by multiple classes

 # First Steps
-1. Delete file-upload database
-2. Create file-upload database
+Create file-upload database in local PostgreSQL.

 actors_and_directors.csv has been updated to provide a primary key.
 All imports now produce the same result in the ACTOR_AND_DIRECTOR table.